 Employment and Salary Information

-According to the BLS, construction managers or general contractors are projected to see a 5% growth in the field from 2014-2024, which is average.
+According to the BLS, construction managers or general contractors are projected to see a growth in the field faster than average from 2018-2028.
 The projected increase is expected to stem from the need for contractors to manage new construction projects due to population and business growth.
-Additionally, the median annual wage for construction managers was $87,400 in May 2015.
+Additionally, the mean annual wage for construction managers was $103,110 in May 2018.

-The job growth for construction contractors is expected to be stable from 2014-2024.
+The job growth for construction contractors is expected to rise from 2018-2028.
 Applicants can improve their ability to compete for jobs by completing a bachelor's degree in construction management or construction science and acquiring a state license.